Last Updated on February 7, 2021 by Dave Tudor

 It takes AA batteries rather than 9V which is a welcome feature as they’re much easier to get hold of if you run low on power during a gig.
 Unusually, the output section features both balanced XLR and ¼” jack.

-Amplified, the woods used in the AEB10Es construction coupled with the highly usable EQ produce a rich, warm sound.
+Amplified, the woods used in the AEB10Es construction coupled with the highly usable EQ produce a rich, warm sound commensurate with the best acoustic bass guitars available today.

-- Played through an amp the sound is impressive, but the AEB10E is no slouch unplugged either so ideal for bedroom jams and campfire strums
+- Played through an amp the sound of this acoustic bass is impressive, but the AEB10E is no slouch unplugged either so ideal for bedroom jams and campfire strums

 - Solid, positive tuners